Pacific Northwest National Laboratory Cyber Security Researcher in RICHLAND, Washington

 Organization and Job ID

-PNNL is looking for a cyber security researcher who is a thought leader and cyber security domain expert with a proven track record in cyber security solution innovation, who can lead initiatives and teams.
+PNNL is looking for a cyber security researcher who is a thought leader and cyber security domain expert with a proven track record in advanced wireless communications or 5G technology, who can lead initiatives and teams.
 Key cyber security researcher competencies and activities include:

-Designs and develops new systems, applications, and solutions for external customer's emerging technology and architecture including control systems and mobile technology, cyber systems and networks
+Designs and develops new systems, applications, and solutions for external customer's emerging technology and architecture including 5G mobile technology, cyber systems and networks.

 Applies scientific rigor to contribute to greater understanding of the cyber security domain.
 Helps define, describe, and predict behavior for discoveries in cyber systems